tweag/HaskellR/doc/H-user.md

 at least one object in the Haskell heap.

-One particular difficulty with protection is that one must not forget to unprotect objects that have been protected since protection consumes resources.
-H provides the following facility for pinning an object in memory and guaranteeing unprotection when a function
+One particular difficulty with protection is that one must not forget to unprotect objects that have been protected, in order to avoid memory leaks.
+H provides the following facility for pinning an object in memory and guaranteeing unprotection when a function returns:
-returns:

 ```Haskell
 withProtected :: IO (SEXP a)      -- ^ Action to acquire resource